 1. You should evacuate the area immediately.

-2. Do not turn light switches on or off.
+2. Do not turn light switches, appliances or thermostats on or off.

-4. If you are able turn off the gas supply at tank.
+4. If it is possible to safely do, turn off the gas supply at tank.

 5. Call your serviceman or supplier to report the leak.

 6. Stay out of building or home until a qualified person authorizes your return.